WadeVaresio/GoogleCalendarScript/README.md

 This will create a google calendar event with the title "Event Name" on February 20, 2019 at 8:00AM with notifications five days in advance
 For help run ``python3 main.py -h``

+### Suggested Terminal Usage
+Add the calevent python file to wherever you like to keep your exectuable scripts, then export this path to your PATH.

 #### Time Parameter
 For information on the formatting of the start and end time parameters refer to [this.](https://tools.ietf.org/html/rfc3339#section-5.8)